Ordinance to punish those attacking health workers comes into force

 The President had given his assent for promulgation of the ordinance on Wednesday hours after the Union Cabinet approved it.

 The ordinance was issued on Wednesday night and came into force "at once".
-According to the ordinance, commission or abetment of such acts of violence is punishable with an imprisonment for a term of three months to five years, and with fine of Rs 50,000 to Rs 2,00,000.
+According to the ordinance, commission or abetment of such acts of violence is punishable with imprisonment for a term of three months to five years, and with a fine of Rs 50,000 to Rs 2,00,000.

 In case of causing grievous hurt, imprisonment shall be for a term six months to seven years and with fine of Rs 1,00,000 to Rs 5,00,000.
 In addition, the offender will also be liable to pay compensation to the victim and twice the fair market value for damage of property as determined by the court.